 Typically, Green Party members organize a local chapter to focus on running candidates and addressing concerns in their local community.
 Local chapters may span a portion of a city (Portland has two chapters), a city (Salem chapter), a county (Jackson and Lane are two examples), or multiple counties (Linn/Benton).
 Local chapters must have a minimum of five registered Greens to be recognized by the state Coordinating Committee.

 Addressing statewide concerns is the responsibility of our State Coordinating Committee.
-This committee is composed of seven members elected to one and two year terms.
+This committee is composed of seven members and alternates, elected to two year terms at the Winter conventions.

 Our party is recognized under Oregon Election Law as a Minor Political Party.
 This means that we have the right to place Green candidates on the ballot for partisan offices, such as President, Senate, Congress, state House and Senate, various statewide offices (Governor, Secretary of State, Treasurer, etc).